bjwhite-fnal/rucio-ams/README.md

 Directories named certs/ and secret/ will not be committed to the repository according to the default .gitignore file.

-Use hard links to link the permissions-fnal/ Pythonn files into the server, daemons, and WebUI Docker build contexts via a /permissions directory.
+When building new container images, setup the the FNAL OKD Rucio environment.
+Use hard links to link the permissions-fnal/ Python files into the server, daemons, and WebUI Docker build contexts via a /permissions in each directory.
+Use the Makefile in fnal-rucio/docker to build and push Docker images.

 ## Using custom Policy Packages
 Rucio policy package directories must be added to the PYTHONPATH search variable inside of the Rucio containers.
 (See https://github.com/rucio/rucio/blob/master/doc/source/policy_packages.rst for details)